-Re-dissolve the RNA in 200 µL of DEPC-treated H2O (65 °C incubation can be used, similar to the procedure in step 2.22).
+Re-dissolve the RNA in 200 µL of DEPC-treated H2O (65 °C incubation can be used, similar to the procedure in step 2.12).

-Measure the RNA concentration at A260; the sample may have to be dilute 1/10 to get it within linear range of the spectrophotometer.
+Measure the RNA concentration at A260 using a spectrophotometer; the sample may have to be diluted 1/10 to get it within linear range of the spectrophotometer.
 Vortex this dilution for at least 10 s to ensure the viscous RNA is evenly dissolved.

-Assess the efficiency of biotinylation by dot blot13.
+NOTE: The efficiency of biotinylation can be assessed by dot blot13 if required.

+Add equal amounts of RNA to a fresh tube and make up to 200 µL in DEPC-treated H2O.
 Use all of the sample with the lowest RNA concentration and use an appropriate volume of the other samples to have a similar amount of RNA for each.
-Add this amount of RNA to a fresh tube and make up to 200 µL in DEPC-treated H2O.

 NOTE: The spreadsheet 4tU experiment template.xlsx has a form to aid this calculation.

-When the sample is at room temperature, add 25 µL of NaTM buffer (0.1 M Tris HCl pH 7.0, 2 M NaCl, 250 mM MgCl2), 25 µL of 1 M NaPi pH 6.8 (0.5 M NaH2PO4 0.5 M Na2HPO4), and 2.5 µL of 10% SDS.
-Mix thoroughly and spin gently (<30 s; top speed is not required); avoid prolonged centrifugation, which causes precipitation.
+When the sample is at room temperature, add 25 µL of 10 x NaTM buffer (0.1 M Tris HCl pH 7.0, 2 M NaCl, 250 mM MgCl2), 25 µL of 1 M NaPi pH 6.8 (0.5 M NaH2PO4 0.5 M Na2HPO4), and 2.5 µL of 10% SDS.
+Mix thoroughly and spin gently (<30 s; ≈ 100 x g).

-NOTE: To avoid precipitation of the SDS and salts, the samples must be kept at room temperature throughout the following procedures up to step 4.23.
+NOTE: To avoid precipitation of the SDS and salts, the samples must be kept at room temperature throughout the following procedures up to step 4.13.

-Make 2 mL of bead buffer per sample containing 1 x NaTM buffer, 0.1 M NaPi, and 0.1% SDS.
+Make Bead Buffer; 1 x NaTM buffer, 0.1 M NaPi, and 0.1% SDS, 2 mL per sample.
 Add the required amount of H2O first and the SDS last.
 This must be made fresh each time as a precipitate forms after 24 h.

 NOTE: To avoid a precipitate forming, the bead buffer must be kept at room temperature throughout the following procedures.
 Do not DEPC treat or autoclave.

 Add 50 µL of streptavidin beads to a low retention 1.5 mL tube.
-Place the tube on the magnetic rack and wait for the beads to settle on the side of the tube next to the magnet, and then remove the fluid by aspiration.
+Place the tube on the magnetic rack, wait for the beads to settle and then remove the fluid by aspiration.

 Wash the streptavidin beads.

-Add 200 µL of bead buffer directly onto the beads, gently disturb them if you can.

-Vortex until the bead pellet is fully disturbed; usually 3−5 s is all that is required.
+Add 200 µL of bead buffer and vortex until the bead pellet is fully resuspended.
+Usually 3−5 s is all that is required.
 For washes before the RNA sample is added it is sufficient to turn the tubes round so the beads travel across the tube to the other side.
 Then turn the tubes back to the original side so the beads travel across the tube once again.

-Spin the tube at low speed <1000 x g for maximum 5 s to spin down the fluid, but not the beads.
+Spin the tube at low speed ≈100 x g for maximum 5 s to spin down the fluid, but not the beads.